noodleflake/jellychord/README.md

   Resumes playback
 - `/jfmusic stop`
   Stops playback and clears the playlist
+- `/jfmusic shuffle`
+  Shuffles the playlist

 ## Known limitations / issues / missing features

 Intend to fix:

-- No queue management functions: remove, shuffle, bump to next, demote to last, play now
+- No queue management functions: remove, bump to next, demote to last, play now
 - No elapsed time in playback status

 Framework Limitation: